madebymsi/madebymsi/README.md

 main interests: msi, forsaken, combat initiation, PLS COMBAT INITIATION FANS WRY.. 💔

-ive noticed i have a social awareness of a potato and that i suck at carrying the convo im sorry if im boring to talk to, im actively trying my best to literally just stay in topic since i jump from one to another without realizing 💔, im really socially awkward at first so mybad if i make the convo dry.
+ive noticed i have a social awareness of a potato and that i suck at carrying the convo im sorry if im boring to talk to, im actively trying my best to literally just stay in topic since i jump from one to another without realizing 💔, im really socially awkward at first so mybad if i make the convo dry. sometimes im too shy to approach

-please pelase please please c+h it makes me happy